-Scenario 1 – Customer doesn’t want to use SAP CPI :
+Scenario 1 – Customer doesn’t want to use SAP CPI

-In the above figure, ECP sends idoc to SAP PI via an ABAP Connection i.e. Connection type 3.
-The target host in the RFC connection points to SAP PI as shown below.
+In the above figure, ECP sends idoc to SAP PI via an ABAP Connection i.e. Connection type 3 (refer below screenshot).

-2.1) Customer wants to use SAP CPI to interact with all vendor systems but at the same time wants to archive data in their network drive (which is in their landscape).
-It is not advisable to use 2 middlewares but it may be required as every customer has a different requirement and reasons behind it.
+Customer wants to use SAP CPI to interact with all vendor systems and also wants to archive data in its network drive which is only accessible via PI.
+It is not advisable to use 2 middleware but it may be required as every customer has a different requirement for different reasons and policies behind it.

 SAP CPI can send the data to SAP PI via SAP Cloud Connector.
 SAP PI can then archive the data in internal network drive.